meshula/meshula.github.com/posts/csp.md

 A process is the behavior pattern of an object.
 Behavior is described as a pattern wherein events lead to other behaviors.
 Events are instantaneous actions - atomic actions without duration.
-There's nothing special about an event, there imply no causality.
+There's nothing special about an event, they imply no causality.
 Events are not considered to be sent or received, rather, they merely represent that something has occurred, and therefore a further pattern of action is expected.
 Another way to describe an event is as a synchronization primitive that one or more processes can engage with.